-It is noted that should a CCP accept non-cash collateral or alternative currencies for ITD margin calls, the collection of cash in the currency of the obligation in the following EoD/BoD margin call may cause an increase in the liquidity needs of the participants because the non-cash collateral or alternative currency would not be returned before the cash payment settles.
-While this practice may reduce liquidity requirements for CMs and clients ITD, it may create inefficiencies during the following EoD/BoD VM process.
+Should a CCP accept non-cash collateral or alternative currencies for ITD margin calls, the collection of cash in the currency of the obligation in the subsequent EoD/BoD margin call may cause an increase in the participants' liquidity needs where the non-cash collateral or alternative currency would not be returned before the cash payment settles.
+While this practice may reduce ITD liquidity requirements for CMs and clients, it may create inefficiencies during the following EoD/BoD VM process.

 CCPs overwhelmingly noted that they cannot (or will not) pay out VM gains in non-cash collateral.
-One CCP mentioned emergency circumstances, limited to very specific situations, in which the normal process of using a specific currency may be altered.
+One CCP mentioned emergency circumstances, limited to very specific situations, in which the normal process of using cash payments in a specific currency may be altered.
 In these specific situations, this CCP has the ability to pay VM in non-cash collateral up to a given amount.